 With Poseidon the association is more niche.
 Robertson argues how the god of the sea had involvement here through the ditches and embankments which were repaired at this time.
 In addition there was flooding of the fields and even an epithet of his (phytalmios which references the fertility of vegetation).

 I recorded a podcast on the Haloa which goes into a bit more detail on the above.
 If you want to listen you can find Ancient History Hound on most platforms.
 The episode is titled ‘The Haloa, it makes Boxing Day seem civilised’.
-You might need to search back through the episodes.
-Alternatively you can listen via the below player:
+You can find episode notes for it here.

 Allaire Brumfield, Aporetta, Verbal and Ritual Obscenity in the Cults of Ancient Women.